 Tip #2: Choose a blogging platform

-In order for people to access your blog, it has to be hosted online on something called a “server.”
+In order for people to access your site, it has to be hosted online on something called a “server.”
 There are different companies offering free and paid hosting services.
-This means that they will be responsible for keeping your blog online so that people can access it at any time.
+This means that they will be responsible for keeping your site online so that people can access it at any time.

 So how do you host your blog?
 Which hosting company should you choose?